You are here

 - Apply a trauma-informed approach to one-to-one interactions

-- Think beyond one-to-one interactions and incorporate knowledge of trauma into library services, policies, and practices
+- Think beyond one-to-one interactions and incorporate knowledge of trauma into library services, programs, policies, and practices

 - Identify potential community partners to support a trauma-informed approach to library services